Baltimore County, Maryland: Geography

 According to the U.S. census bureau, the county covers 682 sqmi, 598 sqmi of which is land and 83 sqmi (12%) of which is water.
 It is the third-largest county in Maryland by land area.
 The larger portion of the terrain consists of hills often rising to a height of 800 ft above tide water.

 The highest elevation is approximately 960 ft above sea level at Maryland's state border with Pennsylvania near Steltz.
-The lowest elevation is sea level along the shoreline of Chesapeake Bay.
+The lowest elevation is sea level along the shoreline of the Chesapeake Bay.

 Much of the county is suburban, straddling the border between the Piedmont plateau to the northwest and in the southern and southeastern regions of the county bordering the Patapsco River and the Chesapeake Bay, the Atlantic coastal plain.
 Northern Baltimore County is primarily rural, with a landscape of rolling hills and deciduous forests characteristic of the Southeastern mixed forests and shares the geography with its neighbors to the east and west, Carroll County and Harford County, and going north across the historic Mason–Dixon line into Adams County and York County in south central Pennsylvania.